 Whether or not your organisation’s name appears on a member’s bank statement is down to the Service User Number (SUN).
 The SUN is a unique identifier for organisations using Direct Debit.
 It’s a requirement to submit directly to Bacs (the UK’s Direct Debit clearing service).
 If you handle Direct Debit using your own solution, you will likely have your own SUN, and if you have a third-party solution, they will ‘own’ the SUN.

-While this may be true for smaller merchants, most membership organisations will have a sufficient volume of payments to warrant a unique SUN assigned by the new Direct Debit provider, meaning your organisation’s name will still be the only name that appears on bank statements.
+Most medium-to-large business with significant member numbers will have a sufficient volume of payments to warrant a unique SUN assigned by the new Direct Debit provider, meaning your organisation’s name will still be the only name that appears on bank statements.

-If you use either the GoCardless Plus or Pro packages you will be assigned a unique SUN, meaning your organisation’s name will be the only name shown on the bank statement, presenting no disruption or confusion to the member.
+If you use either the GoCardless Plus or Pro packages you will be assigned a unique SUN, meaning your business’s name will be the only name shown on the bank statement, presenting no disruption or confusion to the member.

 2. “We’ll lose control of the experience on our payment pages”